sxs-collaboration/spectre/docs/DevGuide/QuickStartDockerVSCode.md

 With Visual Studio Code running in the development container you can now configure, compile and run SpECTRE with no additional setup.
-Hit `Cmd+Shift+P` (macOS) or `Ctrl+Shift+P` (Linux or Windows) to open the command palette and run the command `CMake: Configure`.
+Hit `Cmd+Shift+P` (macOS) or `Ctrl+Shift+P` (Linux or Windows) to open the command palette and run the command `CMake: Select a Kit`.
+You should see a `Default` kit available.
+Then, open the command palette again, run `CMake: Select Variant`, and select either `Release` or `Debug`.
+For this tutorial we recommend using `Release`.
+If you want to actually develop SpECTRE, the `Debug` option would be better.
+This specific kit uses `clang-10` to build SpECTRE along with the Python bindings.
+Finally, open the command palette once more and run `CMake: Configure` which will now actually run CMake.

 It will set up a build directory.
-You can open Visual Studio Code's [integrated terminal](https://code.visualstudio.com/docs/editor/integrated-terminal) with the keyboard shortcut ``Ctrl+` `` and navigate to the newly created build
+You can open
+Visual Studio Code's [integrated terminal](https://code.visualstudio.com/docs/editor/integrated-terminal) with the keyboard shortcut ``Ctrl+` `` and navigate to the newly created build